 A "view" in Mux Data is any attempt (successful or not) to view a video.
 If the user taps play, the video starts to load and fails, that counts as a single view.
 If a user taps play, starts watching the video, pauses, then resumes that counts as a single view.

 If you are seeing more views than expected in your dashboard or what appear to be duplicate views check on the code that initializes the Mux Data SDK to make sure you are initializing it once per playback attempt.

 Watch Time is the cumulative amount of time the user spent watching or attempting to watch the video.
 This metric includes actively playing content, rebuffering, seeking, etc.

 If user watches for 90 seconds, has 4 seconds of rebuffering, pauses for 20 seconds, spends 2 seconds seeking by rewinding and then watches 60 more seconds that would total 176 seconds of watch time (90 + 4 + 20 + 2 + 60).

 No, these two measurements are quite different.
 Mux Video's Delivery Usage APIAPI is based on the number of minutes delivered to clients.
 This is a server-side (CDN) metric.
 Whereas Mux Data collects metrics from the client-side and calculates watch time based on the user's interaction with the player.

-If a user watches a video, rewinds and watching the video again, that content was only delivered one time to the device but it was watched multiple times.
+If a user watches a video, rewinds, and watches the video again that content was only delivered one time to the device but it was watched multiple times.
 In this scenario Mux Video's delivery usage would be lower than Mux Data's watched time.

 More commonly, the client will build up a buffer of downloaded video content.
 The user will watch some of it and then leave before watching the full length of the video.
 In this scenario Mux Video's minutes delivered would be higher than Mux Data's watched time because the client downloaded more minutes of video than it watched.